OpenKNX/OFM-IOHomeControl/README.md

 OpenKNX firmware module for the direct integration of **Velux, Somfy and other io-homecontrol devices** into KNX.
 The module uses an ESP32 together with an SX1276 or SX1262 868 MHz radio and does not require an external manufacturer gateway.

 This implementation combines protocol research and practical implementation work from several community projects.
-The main protocol documentation and reference implementation is [Velocet/iown-homecontrol](https://github.com/Velocet/iown-homecontrol).
+The main protocol documentation and 2W reference implementation is [Velocet/iown-homecontrol](https://github.com/Velocet/iown-homecontrol).
+The 1W remote-profile behavior is cross-checked against [rspaargaren/iohomecontrol](https://github.com/rspaargaren/iohomecontrol) and RF captures.
 Additional implementation references are listed in [Related protocol sources](#related-protocol-sources).

 ## Supported Devices